A healthy living blog from Marshfield Clinic Health System

 Suicide prevention: Know the signs and follow these tips

-Talking to teens about suicide
+Talking to teens and children about suicide

 This video provides useful tips on how to ask a teen if they are having suicidal thoughts.